linkarzu/docker-jekyll-chirpy5.6.1/_posts/2023-05-08-vim-commands-for-beginners.md

 You normally enter command mode when you need to enter Vim commands.
 - `:` - takes you to "line" mode when you're in normal mode

-## Undo, redo, repeat
-- `u` - undo (press multiple times to keep undoing)
-- `ctrl-r` - redo (press multiple times to keep redoing)
-- `.` - repeats the last entered command, and leaves you in command mode

 ## Quit and save
 Quitting Vim is one of the common challenges people face when meeting Vim for the first time.
 - `ZZ` - (shift-Z-Z) write and quit (notice the Z's are uppercase)